armand1m/terraform-gke-drone/README.md

 # Drone CI on GCP with Terraform and Kubernetes

-This is a terraform definition with some scripts to make it easy to bootstrap Drone CI into a GKE cluster using Github as the default VCS and `drone-runner-kube` as a runner.
+This is a terraform definition with some scripts to make it easy to bootstrap https://drone.io into a GKE cluster using:

+ - GitHub as default VCS
+ - `drone-runner-kube` as runner
+ - `sqlite` as a database, stored in a GCE Persistent Disk

 This will expose your Drone CI server in a public IP without TLS.
 Terraform will output the IP for you.